History

 • We developed official STOP values.

 • Our youth program developed a social-justice club at Hyde Park Academy High School.
-Youth joined the Community Benefits Agreement campaign and won a $40 million in improvements to their school building.
+Youth joined the Community Benefits Agreement campaign and won $40 million in improvements to their school building.

 • The Mental Health Movement created the Healing Village, a pop-up healing space near the closed Woodlawn mental-health clinic.